 Advanced Nature Ashwagandha with black pepper, a white supplement can with a logo with Tiger, on a table in a modern kitchen

-With everything going on in the world, it’s no surprise that stress is a major player in our lives, impacting millions of us.
+With everything going on in the world, it’s no surprise that stress is a major player in the lives of many, impacting millions, or even billions, of people.
 It can mess with our mental clarity, ruin our sleep, and just throw off our vibe.

 How Does It Work?

 • Cortisol Control: Ashwagandha helps chill out cortisol, the stress hormone.
-Keeping cortisol in check means a calmer, more relaxed you.
+That’s the biology behind the calm & balance benefit.

-• Mood Boost: this herb also supports neurotransmitters like serotonin and GABA, which are crucial for keeping our mood steady and anxiety at bay.
+• Mood Support: this herb also supports neurotransmitter systems like serotonin and GABA, both central to mood balance and calm signalling.

 Clinical Studies

-5 randomized, double-blind, placebo-controlled studies have shown its significant efficiency against stress and anxiety [1, 2, 3, 4, 5]:
+5 randomized, double-blind, placebo-controlled studies have reported significant effects on stress, anxiety, sleep, cognition, and cortisol measures.
+[1, 2, 3, 4, 5]:

-• a significant amelioration of HAM-A score...The extract was safe and no adverse effect was observed during the trial.
+• "...a significant amelioration of HAM-A score [Hamilton Anxiety Rating Scale] in the treatment group versus placebo...The extract was safe and no adverse effect was observed during the trial."
 [5]

-The most recent (December 2024) systematic review and meta-analysis has highlighted, that "Ashwagandha significantly reduced stress, anxiety, and cortisol levels compared to placebo in meta-analysis of 9 studies (558 patients)."
+A 2024 systematic review and meta-analysis highlighted that: "Ashwagandha significantly reduced stress, anxiety, and cortisol levels compared to placebo in meta-analysis of 9 studies (558 patients)."
 [11]

 How to Use Ashwagandha